-This autumn, another two-year cycle of Fellowship Council elections occurred and I’m delighted to welcome back Caroline Clark for a second term, and welcome aboard Don Mclaverty and Jim Zalles for their first terms.
+This autumn, another two-year cycle of Fellowship Council elections occurred and I’m delighted to welcome back Caroline Clark for a second term, and welcome aboard Don Mclaverty, Jim Zalles for their first terms, and South East based Jan Floyd-Douglass (Economy, Enterprise and Manufacturing Thematic Councillor) for her first term.

 The role of Fellowship Councillors is two-fold – to help support and build Fellowship activity and to support governance of the RSA.
 From helping you to initiate or grow local activity to representing your interests to the Fellowship Council, Fellowship Councillors are here for you.
 So, we’d like to briefly introduce each of the South East Fellowship Councillors so you can begin to get to know them and approach them with your interests and questions.